Qatar Stars League: Qatar

-In 2012, Alkass Sports signed a deal to have the rights to broadcast Stars League in English. beIN Sports also bought rights to broadcast Stars League.
+In 2012, Alkass Sports Channels signed a deal for the rights to broadcast Stars League in English. beIN Sports also bought rights to broadcast Stars League.

+International

 Post-season awards

 An award system was developed in 2006 in which the best player and coach of the footballing season are selected by a panel of journalists.
 Each award winner receives $100,000.
 There are also awards for youth players and club staff.